How can you improve the state of your infrastructure automation?

 });

-Although it’s limited to specific languages, it can serve as sort of an escape-hatch for when you need to mimic the CRUD lifecycle of a resource but there is no official provider for that resource.
-A great example of dynamic providers would be to answer the question “how do I configure a newly provisioned VM?”
+Although limited to specific languages, dynamic providers can serve as a sort of escape hatch for when you need to mimic the CRUD lifecycle of a resource, but there is no official provider for that resource.
+A great example of dynamic providers would be to answer the question, “how do I configure a newly provisioned VM?”.

-When I talked about the CLI, I said it is one of the ways to run Pulumi apps on users’ machines as well as in CI/CD pipelines.
-Automation API allows users to programmatically invoke the CLI operations.
-This unlocks a whole another set of possibilities.
-Pulumi’s customers have been creative with this feature and have fully exploited it to enable advanced deployment scenarios for their organizations.
+When we discussed the CLI, we mentioned it is one way to run Pulumi apps on users’ machines and in CI/CD pipelines.
+The Automation API allows users to programmatically invoke CLI operations, unlocking a whole other set of possibilities.
+Pulumi’s customers have fully exploited this feature to enable advanced deployment scenarios for their organizations.

 Alternatives to Pulumi